 Well, not anymore.
 The initial process of creating capsule wardrobes for kids does take work and intentionality on the front end, but it’s worth it— I promise.

-How to Create Capsule Wardrobes for Kids
+Step-by-Step Guide to Creating Capsule Wardrobes for Kids

 In this post, I’ve put together a beginner’s guide on how to create capsule wardrobes for kids.
 I hope you’ll find it helpful as you seek to simplify your closets.